flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/07_landing.md

      <p style="color:yellow; font-size:18px;">TODO: update ECAM screenshot</p>

-??? note "ILS Localizer, Glideslope & APPR Mode"
+??? tip "ILS Localizer, Glideslope & APPR Mode"
     - Turn on the `ILS localizer and glideslope scales` with the `LS` button on the glareshield if not already done before.
 There is an `LS` button on both the captain and F.Os side of the FCU.

     === "Turn on ILS scales"